 Opportunities as an Intern:

-- Create a final product that will positively impact the Greater New Orleans community and provide you with a tangible “fruit of your labor”.
+Create a final product that will positively impact the Greater New Orleans community and provide you with a tangible product.

 1. In your own words, what is human trafficking?